Parallel Sessions

 Harnessing bio-Innovation: addressing regulation to tackle global challenges

-Chair: Marcos Pupin; Brazilian Association of Bioinovation – ABBI
+Chair: Marcos Pupin, Brazilian Association of Bioinovation – ABBI

 Organized by Marcos Pupin